 colorbar.gif

-WEST itself has other serious issues with a visiting lecturer's reported positions on militant Islam, attended conferences in Iran comparing Mahdism with Christianity, has given interviews with Press TV (an Iranian State organ), has described the most eminent international sponsor of Holocaust denial as 'intelligent, humble, charismatic, and charming', expressed remarkably sympathetic views on Al Qaida, eulogised Al Zarkawi and, according to the Jewish Chronicle, before professed conversion held former membership of the neo-Nazi National Front, for which he now expresses repentance, but still maintains an anti-Zionistic position, to the point of being anti-Semitic.
+Anthony McRoy, a visiting lecturer there and at All Nations, whose positions on militant Islam are disturbing.
+He has attended conferences in Iran comparing Mahdism with Christianity, given interviews with Press TV (an Iranian State organ), has described the most eminent international sponsor of Holocaust denial as 'intelligent, humble, charismatic, and charming', defended the racist and Islamic supremacist Hizb ut Tahrir group from being banned by the NUS, which he in turn accused of 'Islamophobia', on the NABA website accused Labour front benchers critical of Islamic extremism of racism, expressed remarkably sympathetic views on Al Qaida, eulogised Al Zarkawiadvised Muslim voters to emulate the BNP's shift from racism to identity politics and, according to the Jewish Chronicle, before professed conversion held former membership of the neo-Nazi National Front, for which he now expresses repentance, but still maintains an anti-Zionistic position, to the point of being anti-Semitic.
+His own defence to these charges is here, but his other writings for a Muslim readership provide clearer evidence of his priorities.
+Does this represent the vision for WEST's mission strategy to Muslims?
+If so, it will prove tragically fruitless.

 colorbar.gif